 Although students are considered for admission on a rolling basis throughout the year, candidates are strongly encouraged to apply for admission and submit a resume/activity listby January 1 in order to ensure priority scholarship consideration.
 There is no separate scholarship application for University awards, unless otherwise noted.
 Candidates may be eligible for consideration for multiple awards, although scholarship assistance is primarily intended to assist with tuition expenses at Truman, and are provided to assist students in the completion of their initial baccalaureate degree program(s).

-Freshman applicants are automatically considered for the Combined Ability Scholarship and the Non-Resident Tuition Scholarship based upon cumulative high school GPA and class rank at the time of application with subsequent improvements considered through receipt of the final high school transcript.
-College entrance exam scores (ACT or SAT) through the April test date of a students senior year will be considered, as well.
+Freshman applicants are automatically considered for the Combined Ability Scholarship and the Non-Resident Tuition Scholarship based upon cumulative high school GPA at the time of application with subsequent improvements considered through receipt of the final high school transcript.
+College entrance exam scores (ACT or SAT) through the April test date of a student's senior year will be considered, as well.

 Combined Ability Scholarship

 This scholarship is automatically awarded to admitted freshmen who meet the specified academic parameters.Award levels are determined according to the scale outlined on the Combined Ability Scholarship Qualification Chart below.

 Truman has no separate scholarship application, unless otherwise noted.
 The materials submitted with the admission application are reviewed in the competitive scholarship selection process.
 Priority consideration will be given to candidates who apply for admission and submit a resume/activities list by January 1.
 University funded scholarship assistance is primarily intended to assist with tuition.